thnee/flask-api-framework/docs/index.rst

 Flask-API-Framework
 ===============================================

-A framework for building intuitive and semantically correct HTTP API's in Flask.
+Framework for building semantically correct HTTP API’s in Flask.

 Install package from PyPI.